simoniz0r/spm/README.md

 installed using spm.
 Please report any bugs that are specific to installed packages to their maintainers.

-Dependencies: curl, jq, GNU coreutils, grep (jq is included in the AppImage release)
+Dependencies: curl, jq (jq is included in the AppImage release)

 ## Arguments